 Avoiding the high threshold.
 The high threshold for squeeze-outs can be a nuisance for controlling shareholders that want to take a company private.
 Indeed, bidders not always succeed in acquiring enough shares through a takeover bid, and a minority of 5% or 10% suffices to block a going private operation.
 In addition, the mere presence of the high threshold, even if it is often reached in practice, may elevate the freeze-out price to inefficiently high levels (see further in paragraph 245).

 For this reason, transaction planners have looked for ways to avoid this high threshold.
-This evolution has been most visible in the Netherlands, where there is a growing body of case law on alternative freeze-out techniques that can be used to freeze-out minority shareholders at a lower threshold.
+This evolution has been most visible in the Netherlands, where there is a growing body of case law on alternative freeze-out techniques that can be used to freeze out minority shareholders at a lower threshold.
 In the next chapter, we will discuss this evolution.
 Afterwards, we will see whether the same evolution is happening or could possibly happen in Belgium.

 Alternative freeze-out techniques in the Netherlands